Scalable load balancing in networked systems: A survey of recent advances: Token-based load balancing

 \subsection{Fluid-level optimality of JIQ scheme}

 We first consider the fluid limit of the JIQ policy.
+It is not hard to show that the number of busy servers under the JIQ scheme is stochastically larger (in the path space) than that for the JSQ($1$) policy (tasks assigned uniformly at random).
+Consequently, the JIQ scheme is stable whenever $\lambda<1$.
 Recall that $q_i^N(\infty)$ denotes a random variable denoting the process $q_i^N(\cdot)$ in steady state.
 Under significantly more general conditions (in the presence of finitely many heterogeneous server pools and for general service time distributions with decreasing hazard rate) it was proved in~\cite{Stolyar15} that under the JIQ scheme

 The above equation in conjunction with the PASTA property yields that the steady-state probability of a non-zero wait vanishes as $N \to \infty$, thus exhibiting asymptotic optimality of the JIQ policy on fluid scale.